-Top officials and thought leaders in Academia, Government and Industry Honor Jay Bavisi, Global President, EC-Council for outstanding leadership in the Cyber Security Industry and Information Assurance Education.
+Top officials and thought leaders in Academia, Government and Industry Honor Jay Bavisi, CEO, EC-Council Group, and Chairman of the Board, EC-Council University, for outstanding leadership in the Cyber Security Industry and Information Assurance Education.

 India- June 13th: William Maconachy, PhD former deputy senior computer science authority at the National Security Agency (NSA) on behalf of National Security Agency’s Colloquium for Information Systems Security Education Honored Mr. Bavisi with the 2013 Industry Leadership Award.